ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 If a log entry's timestamp is referenced multiple times, its timestamp MUST NOT be repeated in `timestamps` but MUST only be added the first time.
-Additionally, when a user advertises a previously-observed tree size in their request, log entry timestamps that the user is expected to have retained are excluded from `timestamps`.
+Additionally, when a user advertises a previously observed tree size in their request, log entry timestamps that the user is expected to have retained are excluded from `timestamps`.